 Here are some of our most notable success stories of recent years:

-Nadia Shireen, 2010 graduate of our MA Children's Book Illustration, was chosen by children's reading charity Booktrust to have her book The Bumblebear (pictured) sent to every reception-age child in the UK in Autumn 2017.
+Nadia Shireen, who graduated from our MA Children's Book Illustration in 2010, was chosen by children's reading charity Booktrust to have her book The Bumblebear (pictured) sent to every reception-age child in the UK in Autumn 2017.
 The book was chosen because of its strong storytelling attributes, clear message about inclusivity and realistic school setting.

 Soon after graduating from our BA (Hons) Photography in 2017, Amber Schormann established Amber Magazine, a print and digital publication that aims to to create new, positive and broad representations of women.
 Her photography has also featured in exhibitions in London, France and Amsterdam.